CANCER SUPPORTIVE CARE

-similar types of tumors.
-Human studies indicate that 20-50% of human patients experience pain upon cancer diagnosis and
+types of tumors.
+Human studies indicate that 20-50% of human patients experience pain upon cancer diagnosis and up to

-up to 90% of human patients experience pain with advanced or terminal cancer.
-Unfortunately, cancer associated pain has
+90% of human patients experience pain with advanced or terminal cancer.
+Unfortunately, cancer associated pain has been

-been largely overlooked by veterinary medicine but it is predicted that pets will experience cancer pain similar to their
+largely overlooked by veterinary medicine but it is predicted that pets will experience cancer pain similarly to humans.
+Many

-human counterparts.
-In addition to pain caused by the actual tumors, pets will also experience pain associated with
+In addition to pain caused by the actual tumors, pets will also experience pain associated with cancer treatments such as

-treatment such as surgery, radiation therapy or chemotherapy.
-Untreated pain decreases quality of life in all patients, and
+surgery, radiation therapy or chemotherapy.
+Untreated pain decreases quality of life in all patients, and prolongs recovery

-prolongs recovery from the illness, treatment or injury.
-It is, therefore, essential that veterinary teams taking care of pets
+from the illness, treatment or injury.
+It is, therefore, essential that veterinary teams taking care of pets with cancer should

 It is of extreme importance to make your pet's life as comfortable and painless as possible and to discuss

-appropriate cancer pain management for your pet's unique condition with your veterinarian/oncologist.
+appropriate cancer pain management for your pet's unique condition with your veterinarian or oncologist.

 Veterinarians are ethically obligated to recognize, assess, prevent and provide pain relief to all pets under